nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 It's important to understand that jobs execute on the server asynchronously as background tasks; they log messages and report their status to the database by updating [`JobResult`](../models/extras/jobresult.md) records and creating [`JobLogEntry`](../models/extras/joblogentry.md) records.

 !!! note
-    When actively developing a Job utilizing a development environment it's important to understand that the "automatically reload when code changes are detected" debugging functionality provided by `nautobot-server runserver` does **not** automatically restart the (Celery `worker`) process when code changes are made; therefore, it is required to restart the `worker` after each update to your Job source code.
+    When actively developing a Job utilizing a development environment it's important to understand that the "automatically reload when code changes are detected" debugging functionality provided by `nautobot-server runserver` does **not** automatically restart the Celery `worker` process when code changes are made; therefore, it is required to restart the `worker` after each update to your Job source code or else it will continue to run the version of the Job code that was present when it first started.

     Additionally, as of Nautobot 1.3, the Job database records corresponding to installed Jobs are *not* automatically refreshed when the development server auto-restarts.
-If you make changes to any of the class and module attributes described in the following sections, the database will be refreshed to reflect these changes only after running `nautobot-server migrate` or `nautobot-server post_upgrade` (recommended) or if you manually edit a Job database record to force it to be refreshed.
+If you make changes to any of the class and module metadata attributes described in the following sections, the database will be refreshed to reflect these changes only after running `nautobot-server migrate` or `nautobot-server post_upgrade` (recommended) or if you manually edit a Job database record to force it to be refreshed.

-### Module Attributes
+### Module Metadata Attributes

 #### `name` (Grouping)